Sign up to receive updates, Stay & Play offers, notices of special shopping deals and discounts, news of events and promotions.

-On the First Saturday of December the community becomes a Christmas experience like no other … Christmas in Middleburg.
+On the first Saturday in December the community becomes a Christmas experience like no other - Christmas in Middleburg.

-The wonder begins with lighting of the Christmas tree and caroling at 5:30pm on Friday evening before the parade day.
+Friday night, before the parade, the wonder begins with the annual Tree Lighting Ceremony.
 Join us for this quiet, moving ceremony of lights and song to get your spirit in the mood for Christmas.

 All day long there are special events including:

-Middleburg is only 45 minutes from Washington D.C., close to the Dulles International Airport.
-To get there take I-66 West to Route 50 West (toward Winchester) via Exit 57B.
-From there, Middleburg is a 25-minute drive.
+Middleburg is only 45 minutes from Washington D.C. and close to the Dulles International Airport.
+Take I-66 West to Route 50 West (toward Winchester) via Exit 57B.
+From there, Middleburg is just a 25-minute drive.